coleifer/huey/docs/api.rst

     :param name: the name of the data store to use
     :param connection: a list of values passed directly into the ``redis.Redis`` class

+.. py:class:: RedisSchedule(name, **connection)

+    Uses sorted sets to efficiently manage a schedule of timestamped tasks.

+    :param name: the name of the data store to use
+    :param connection: a list of values passed directly into the ``redis.Redis`` class

+ .. py:class:: RedisEventEmitter(channel, **connection)

+    Uses Redis pubsub to emit json-serialized updates about tasks in real-time.

+    :param channel: the channel to send messages on.
+    :param connection: values passed directly to the ``redis.Redis`` class.